YangLabHKUST/UCS/README.md

 # UCS: a unified approach to cell segmentation for spatially resolved transcriptomics

 This repository contains the code for the UCS method, a unified approach to cell segmentation for spatially resolved transcriptomics.
 UCS is a deep learning-based method that can be used to segment cells in spatially resolved transcriptomics data.
-UCS is based on a U-Net architecture and is trained on a dataset of spatially resolved transcriptomics images.
 UCS can be used to segment cells in spatially resolved transcriptomics data from different platforms.

 ![Workflow](workflow.png)